Comayagua prison fire

-The Comayagua prison fire, or known locally in Comayagua as the Prison of Hell, was a deadly fire that occurred 14–15 February 2012 at the National Penitentiary in Comayagua, Honduras, killing 361 people.
+A deadly fire occurred on 14–15 February 2012 at the National Penitentiary in Comayagua, Honduras, killing 361 people.
 Prisoners trapped in their cells died by burning or suffocation; dozens were burned beyond recognition.
 The fire started late in the evening of 14 February.
 According to one prisoner, calls for help went out almost immediately and "for a while, nobody listened.
 But after a few minutes, which seemed like an eternity, a guard appeared with keys and let us out."
 Rescue forces did not arrive until about 40 minutes later.

 With a death toll of 361, this is the deadliest prison fire ever recorded.

 Casualties

 The death toll was initially announced at 382, but was lowered after firefighters stated that 353 bodies were found dead in the scene, with 5 more hospitalized.
 Several more died from their injuries afterwards, bringing the final death toll to 361.

 There were 856 prisoners officially listed on the roster for the prison; more than half of these were not yet convicted of any crime and were being held awaiting trial or even indictment.
 The Comayagua prison is considered a medium security facility, but many of the inmates were being housed for serious crimes, such as murder and armed robbery.
 Around 475 prisoners escaped from the fire, many through the roof of the facility.
 Several prisoners jumped over the walls of the prison to escape the fire, but were reportedly shot at by prison guards.
 According to firefighters, around 100 inmates burned to death or suffocated in their cells as the keys to release them could not be located.
 Around 30 prisoners were transported to the capital to receive specialist treatment for severe burns.
 Paola Castro, the local governor, claimed that she called the Red Cross and the firefighters, but it took them around 20 to 30 minutes to get to the prison, when most of the fire had nearly subsided.

 The chief of forensic medicine for the prosecutor's office stated that it would take at least three months to identify all of the victims, mainly from DNA samples.

 The Comayagua prison did not utilize smoke detectors, a fire sprinkler system, fire alarm pull stations, manual fire extinguishers, nor any other fire protection system, any of which could have potentially slowed the spread of the fire or alerted authorities sooner.